 Or enter a custom amount

 Donations processed securely via stripe.com.
-Thank you for your contribution!
+Thank you for your support!

 Your contribution is appreciated.